ygoncho/jekyll-now/_posts/2016-9-9-Week-Zero.md

 ---
 layout: post
-title: Week Zero\: Who, what, why?
+title: Week Zero&#58; Who, what, why?
 ---

 What's this site about, and what I'll be posting.